JonasComlita/RESMA/README.md

 ## ⚠️ Disclaimer

 This project is for research and educational purposes.
 Users are responsible for ensuring their use complies with applicable terms of service and laws.
 All data collection requires explicit user consent.

+## 🐦 Twitter Support

+RESMA now supports capturing, analyzing, and comparing Twitter feeds in addition to TikTok, YouTube, and Instagram.
+All features are opt-in and privacy-focused.